handrinp/nutella-wars/README.md

 Game Play
 ------
 Using the command line, navigate to different locations within the game to train, heal, and battle other jars.
+Create an account and pick the class you want to play as: **Offensive**, **Defensive**, or **Magical**.

 ### Jar Central
 Reach other locations in the game: Jarena, Hazelnut Hospitol, the Shop.